 Codes & Standards

 Through the SEIA Codes & Standards Working Group, SEIA monitors and participates in the development of product standards and building codes on behalf of the solar industry.
-With the goal of advocating strongly on behalf of industry to create market-friendly requirements, SEIA routinely collaborates with other stakeholders including standards developers, code developers, fire fighters and other organizations.
+With the goal of advocating strongly on behalf of industry to create market-friendly, effective and efficient requirements, SEIA routinely collaborates with other stakeholders including standards developers, code developers, fire fighters and other organizations.